stormpath/stormpath.github.io/source/guides/using-id-site/index.markdown

 ## Notes on security
 A major feature of ID Site is security.
 With ID Site:

 All user authentication is handled on a Stormpath hosted ID Site to Stormpath directly.
-So they're no additional hops to secure
+So there are no additional hops to secure

 Communication between ID site and Stormpath is using one time use tokens.
 So no replay attacks.